tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230222 wp-content .htaccess updated! all tried and working!
 - Updated: 230219 htacces1 for better protection, gone through all and madesome small changes:)
 - Updated: 230216 htaccess1 - double thing:(
 - Updated: 2302015 htaccess for better speed.